Kubandir/swgt/README.md

 # SWGT - Simple Widget

-A lightweight X11 widget that displays multiple toggleable buttons with custom icons and appears when the mouse cursor reaches the right edge of the screen.
+A lightweight X11 widget that displays multiple pages of toggleable buttons with custom icons and appears when the mouse cursor reaches the right edge of the screen.

 ## Features

+- **Multi-page support** with configurable navigation
+- **Smart input handling** - only captures keyboard input when mouse is over widget
+- **Arrow key navigation** between pages (Up/Down or Left/Right)
+- **Mouse wheel scrolling** support
+- **Configurable default page** that opens first
 - Slide-in animation from screen edge
 - Multiple toggleable buttons with custom icons and text
 - Each button executes different commands for on/off states